Antivirus protection and how to avoid viruses

 Microsoft releases security updates on the second Tuesday of every month.
-Visit Microsoft Update to confirm that you have automatic updating turned on and that you've downloaded and installed all the latest critical and security updates.
+Open Windows Update to confirm that you have automatic updating turned on and that you've downloaded and installed all the latest critical and security updates.

 Adjust Internet Explorer security settings